Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

-Letter to George LathamAbraham Lincoln wrote this now classic letter of encouragement to a close friend of his son Robert.
+Letter to George LathamAbraham Lincoln wrote this now-classic letter of encouragement to a close friend of his eldest son Robert.
 Both boys had been raised in Springfield, Illinois, attended Phillips Exeter Academy in New Hampshire, and were Harvard hopefuls.
 Several months later, both would travel with the president-elect on his inaugural journey.
 Robert eventually was graduated from Harvard, while George studied at Yale for two years.

 Springfield, Ills.
 July 22, 1860

 My dear George

 I have scarcely felt greater pain in my life than on learning yesterday from Bob's letter, that you failed to enter Harvard University.
 And yet there is very little in it, if you will allow no feeling of discouragement to seize, and prey upon you.
 It is a certain truth, that you can enter, and graduate in, Harvard University; and having made the attempt, you must succeed in it.
 "Must" is the word.